White House, Dems hurriedly reworking $2 trillion Biden plan

 WASHINGTON (AP) — The White House and Democrats are hurriedly reworking key aspects of President Joe Biden’s $2 trillion domestic policy plan, trimming the social servicesand climate change programs and rethinking new taxes on corporations and the wealthy to pay for a scaled-back package.

-The changes come as Biden more forcefully appeals to the American public, including in a televised town hall Thursday evening, for what he says are the middle-class values at the heart of his proposal.
-As long-sought programs are adjusted or eliminated, Democratic leaders are showing great deference to Biden’s preferences to swiftly wrap up talks and reach a deal in the narrowly held Congress.
+The changes come as Biden more forcefully appeals to the American public, including in a televised town hall Thursday, for what he says are the middle-class values at the heart of his proposal.

+Biden mentioned during the evening event the challenge he faces in wrangling the sharply divergent factions in the Democratic party to agree to the final contours of the bill.
+With an evenly divided Senate, he can’t afford to lose a single vote, and he is navigating the competing demands of progressives, who want major investments in social services, and centrists, who want to see the price tag on the package come down.

+“When you’re president of the United States, you have 50 Democrats — every one is a president.
+Every single one.
+So you gotta work things out,” he said during a CNN town hall.

+“It’s all about compromise.
+Compromise has become a dirty word, but bipartisanship and compromise still has to be possible,” he said.

+Biden later said the discussions are “down to four or five issues.”

-Even a new White House idea abandoning plans for reversing the Trump-era tax ratesin favor of a approach that would involve taxing the investment incomes of billionaires to help finance the deal appears acceptable to top Democrats.
-The leadership is racing to finish negotiations, possibly by week’s end.
+On one issue — the taxes to pay for the package — the White House idea seemed to be making headway with a new strategy of abandoning plans for reversing Trump-era tax cutsin favor of an approach that would involve taxing the investment incomes of billionaires to help finance the deal.

+Biden has faced resistance from key holdouts, in particular Sen. Kyrsten Sinema, D-Ariz., who has not been on board with her party’s plan to undo President Donald Trump’s tax breaks for big corporations or individuals earning more than $400,000 a year.

+The president was unusually forthcoming Thursday night about the sticking points in the negotiations with Sinema and another key Democrat, conservative Sen. Joe Manchin of West Virginia.

 The newly proposed tax provisions, though, are likely to sour progressives and even some moderate Democrats who have long campaigned on scrapping the Republican-backed 2017 tax cuts that many believe unduly reward the wealthy and cost the government untold sums in lost revenue at a time of gaping income inequality.
 Many are furious that perhaps a lone senator could stymie that goal.